Phandq/Discord-Reminder-Bot/README.md

 ### Prerequisites

-Software and tools required to deploy InnoBot.
+Software required to deploy InnoBot.

 ```
-Version Control:
-git 2.23.0 or higher

-Programming Language:
-Python 3.8.0 or higher

-Python Packages:

-API Wrapper:
-discord.py 1.2.3 or higher
+Ansible 2.9.6 or higher
 ```

 ### Installing